domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

       buffer<float, 1> c_sycl(vec_c.data(), ArraySize);
 }
 ```
 In SYCL, a buffer is used to maintain an area of memory that can be shared between the host and one or more devices.
-Here we instantiate a **buffer type** with two *template arguments*: data type `float` and data dimension `1`.
+Here we instantiate a **buffer type** with two *template parameters*: data type `float` and data dimension `1`.
 We also construct a **buffer instance** with two arguments: the first is the data source and the second one is the number of elements.
 SYCL provides interfaces for constructing buffers from different types of data sources like `std::vector` or `C arrays`.
 In the first line of this example, we create a 1-dimensional buffer object of containing element `float` of size `ArraySize` and initialized it with data in `vec_a`.

 Notice in the code there is a scope `{}` around buffers.
 This scope defines the life-span of buffer.
 When the buffer is constructed inside the scope, it automatically gets the ownership of the data.
 When the buffer goes out of scope, it copies data back to `vec_a`, `vec_b` and `vec_c`.
 The memory movement between host and device is handled implicitly in the buffer's constructor and destructor.